greglook/merkledag-core/README.md

 codecs](//github.com/greglook/clj-multicodec) to translate between the Merkle-DAG data structure and serialized blocks.

+This is currently **work in progress**, as indicated by the version number.
+Stay tuned for progress!

 ## Concepts

-- A [multihash](https://github.com/greglook/clj-multihash) is a value specifying a hashing algorithm and a digest.
+- A [multihash](//github.com/greglook/clj-multihash) is a self-describing
+  value specifying a cryptographic hashing algorithm and a digest.
-- A _block_ is a sequence of bytes, identified by a multihash.
+- A [block](//github.com/greglook/blocks) is a sequence of bytes, identified by a multihash of its content.
-- Blocks can be referenced by _merkle links_, which have a string name, a multihash target, and a referred size.
+- Blocks can be referenced by _merkle links_, which have a multihash target and an optional name and reference size.
+- A _data block_ is serialized with a [multicodec](//github.com/greglook/clj-multicodec)
+  header to make the encoding discoverable and upgradable.
+All other blocks are considered 'raw' blocks with opaque binary content.
-- A _node_ is a block following a certain format which encodes a table of merkle links and a data segment containing some other information.
+- A _node_ is a data block encoded with a specific format which records a table of merkle links and a data value as structured data.
+Some potential formats are EDN and CBOR.
-- The node _format_ defines how the links and data are serialized into a block.
-  Links have a well-defined structure, while node data uses a variable set of codecs based on data type.
-- The data segment is serialized with a [multicodec](//github.com/greglook/clj-multicodec) header to make the encoding discoverable and upgradable.

-Using these concepts, we can build a directed acyclic graph of nodes referencing other nodes through merkle links.
+Using these concepts, we can build a directed acyclic graph of nodes referencing each other through merkle links.
+The data-web structure formed from a given root node is immutable, much like the collections in Clojure itself.
+When updates are applied, they create a _new_ root node which structurally shares all of the unchanged data with the old version.

 ## API

-The API for this library needs to support:
+This library needs to support:

+- Extensible plugin system to support new block data types, e.g. `bin`, `text`, `json`, `edn`, `cbor`, etc.
-- Type plugin system to support new data type extensions.
+- Type plugin system to support new data type extensions in nodes.
+This is generally going to be codec-dependent, for example optimal CBOR representations would differ from the naive encoding of EDN-style tagged literals.
 Examples:
   - time values (instants, dates, intervals)
   - byte sequences (raw, direct, chunk trees)
   - unit quantities (physical units)
-- Constructing a graph with:
-  - Choice of data codecs. (text, JSON, EDN, CBOR, etc)
 - Creating links to multihash targets.
 - Creating new node blocks without storing them.
 - Storing blocks (both nodes and raw) in the graph.
 - Retrieving a node/block from the graph by multihash id.
+- Path resolution from a root node using link names.
+- Data-web structure helpers like `assoc`, `assoc-in`, `update`, `update-in`, etc.

+## Usage

 ```clojure
 (require